internxt/cli/README.md

 ```
 USAGE
-  $ internxt list [--json] [-n] [-f <value>] [-e]
+  $ internxt list [--json] [-x] [-i <value>] [-e]

 FLAGS
   -e, --extended    Displays additional information in the list.
-  -f, --id=<value>  The folder id to list.
+  -i, --id=<value>  The folder id to list.
 Leave empty for the root folder.

 HELPER FLAGS
-  -n, --non-interactive  Prevents the CLI from being interactive.
+  -x, --non-interactive  Prevents the CLI from being interactive.
 When enabled, the CLI will not request input through
                          the console and will throw errors directly.

 GLOBAL FLAGS